BrandonXu6106/obsidianpublish/content/thoughts/web3.md

 General migration from open services to more sophisticated, centralized services

-Effects include frequent incursions on personal [[privacy|privacy]], the spread of misinformation, and the ‘attention economy,’ all of which have fundamentally changed how we relate to one another, and destabilized civic engagement and labor across industries.
+Effects include frequent incursions on personal [[privacy.md|privacy]], the spread of misinformation, and the ‘attention economy,’ all of which have fundamentally changed how we relate to one another, and destabilized civic engagement and labor across industries.
 [Source](https://gitcoin.co/blog/seeking-a-new-kind-of-public-good/)

 ### Web3, Token Economy [2020s to present]